-The District is being developed as Imperial, a mixed use community which includes single-family and multi-family residential, retail, office and commercial development, the Imperial Market which is a mixed use lifestyle center being redeveloped upon the former, historic Imperial Sugar Company refinery site, and an Atlantic League baseball stadium known as Constellation Field which is the home of the Sugar Land Skeeters.
+The District is being developed as Imperial, a mixed use community which is planned to include single-family and multi- family residential, retail, office and commercial development, and an Atlantic League baseball stadium known as Constellation Field which is the home of the Sugar Land Skeeters.
 Development of Imperial began in 2010.
-The District currently includes approximately 129 developed acres of single-family residential development (464 lots), approximately 24 acres under construction for single-family residential development (109 lots), approximately 27 acres of baseball stadium facilities, approximately 14 acres of multi-family development, approximately 2 acres of commercial development, approximately 18 acres of corporate office and parking, approximately 45 acres of trails, parks and open spaces, approximately 148 developable acres that have not been provided with water distribution, wastewater collection and storm drainage facilities, and approximately 339 acres which are undevelopable (ponds, drainage easements, right-of-ways, plant sites, detention areas and drill sites).
+The District currently includes approximately 151 developed acres of single-family residential development (573 lots), approximately 27 acres of baseball stadium facilities, approximately 14 acres of multi-family development, approximately 14 acres of commercial development, approximately 14 acres of commercial development, approximately 18 acres of corporate office and parking, approximately 46 acres of trails, parks and open spaces, approximately 148 developable acres that have not been provided with water distribution, wastewater collection and storm drainage facilities, and approximately 328 acres which are undevelopable (ponds, drainage easements, right-of-ways, plant sites, detention areas and drill sites).
 The table below represents a detailed breakdown of the current acreage and development in the District.

 Approximate

-Acres Lots

-Single-Family Residential
+Single-Family Residential Acres Lots

 Quiet Cove at Imperial 25 79

-Silent Manor at Imperial (37 Patio Homes and 27 Townhome es)13 64
+Silent Manor at Imperial (37 Patio Homes & 27 Townhomes) 13 64

-The Point at Imperial (All Brownstones) 5 35
+The Point at Imperial (Brownstones) 4 35

-Crown Garden at Imperial,
+Crown Garden at Imperial:

 Section 1A 12 42

 Section 1B 22 63

 Section 2A 11 49

 Section 2B 22 70

-Section 2C (a) 14 49
+Section 2C 14 49

 Section 2D 19 62

-Retreat at Imperial (b) 10 60
+Retreat at Imperial 9 60

-Subtotal 153 573
+Subtotal 151 573

 Constellation Field Ball Park 27

-Multi-Family (454 units)
+Multi-Family (454 units) 14

-Commercial (including Children's Discovery Center) 2
+Commercial (a) 14

 Industrial 18

-Trails, Parks and Open Spaces
+Trails, Parks and Open Spaces 46

-Future Development (c)
+Future Development (b) 148

-Non-Developable (d)
+Non-Developable (c) 328

-Totals 573
+746 573